pact-foundation/pact-jvm/README.md

 You want to look at: [pact maven plugin](pact-jvm-provider-maven)

-For publishing pacts to a pact broker, have a look at https://github.com/warmuuh/pactbroker-maven-plugin

 #### verify pacts with JUnit tests [version 2.3.3+, 3.1.3+]

 You want to look at: [junit provider support](pact-jvm-provider-junit) for JUnit 4 tests and